pitt-crc/Jupyter-Authenticator/README.rst

 1. Edit the package version in the `version.py` file.
 2. Tag the git repo with the new version number.
 3. Create a new GitHub release using the tagged version.
 Make sure to include a description of changes.

+Once a new release is tagged, the content of the `latest` branch will automatically be updated to reflect the content of that release.